wdawson/okta.github.io/_source/_posts/2017-12-18-spring-security-5-oidc.md

 {% img blog/spring-security-5/post-login.png alt:"Post Login" width:"700" %}{: .center-image }

-In Spring Boot 1.x, you could change the user’s password, so it’s the same every time by adding the following to `src/main/resources/application.properties`.
+In Spring Boot 1.x, you could change the user's password, so it's the same every time by adding the following to `src/main/resources/application.properties`.

 ```
 security.user.password=spring security is ph@!